 Configure Firewall: Change Default Port

-If you have decided to change the default port number, you must configure your firewall to allow traffic via the specified port.
-Let's use the example of Port 2973.
+To change the default port, configure the firewall to allow traffic via the specified port.
+The example uses Port 2973.

-The default firewall configurations tool in Ubuntu is UFW.
+The default firewall configuration tool in Ubuntu is UFW.
 Configure UFW to allow traffic through port 2973 with the following command:

 sudo ufw allow from any to any port 2973 proto tcp

-Some firewalls may require allowing traffic to the public IP address of the machine running SSH.
+Some firewalls may require allowing traffic to the machine's public IP address.

 Note: The port 2973 is the port number we have defined in the Configure SSH section.
 If you used the default port 22, then it is not necessary to put the port number.